 Note that GSC submissions are not anonymous.
 Submissions will be reviewed by the GSC chairs and selected senior researchers in the field.
 Confidentiality of submissions will be maintained during the review process and all rejected submissions will be kept confidential.
 Selection of GSC participants will be made by the GSC chairs.

 Accepted GSC papers will be published in the TEI Proceedings and in the ACM Digital Library.

-The GSC will be held on Sunday March 17th, 2019.
-The day will start with a welcome and introduction by the GSC chairs and academic mentors.
-Then, each graduate student will have time to present and engage in a detailed group discussion about their work.
+The main GSC panel will be held on Sunday March 17th 2019.
+The day will start with a welcome and introduction by the GSC chairs.
+Then each Ph.D. student will have 15 minutes to present and 25 minutes for a group discussion about their work.
 The day will end with a general discussion, wrap-up, and dinner.
 In the remaining days of the conference (18 — 20 March 2019) we try to bring each GSC candidate into contact with one or two senior TEI researchers, preferably from the same or similar field of interest, for additional (lunch) feedback.

 If you have questions about the Graduate Student Consortium, please contact the Graduate Student Consortium Chairs.

 Alissa N. Antle — Simon Fraser University, Canada

 Ellen Do — University of Colorado Boulder, USA

 Bart Hengeveld — Eindhoven University of Technology, The Netherlands